celestiaorg/celestia-app/docs/architecture/adr-011-optimistic-blob-size-independent-inclusion-proofs-and-pfb-fraud-proofs.md

 ## Context

 The blob inclusion verification game is between the verifier and a prover.
-The verifier has the blob or its commitment and access to the block header of Celestia.
-The prover wants to prove the inclusion of the blob in the DA Layer.
+The verifier has the blob or its commitment and access to the Celestia block header.
+The prover wants to prove the inclusion of the blob in this block.

-Validators check if the PFB commitment matches the commitment that is referenced in [ProcessProposal](https://github.com/celestiaorg/celestia-app/blob/3473000a9ff04fccfbba83929711fe11643b782c/app/process_proposal.go#L113).
+Validators check if the commitment in the PFB transaction matches the commitment that is referenced in [ProcessProposal](https://github.com/celestiaorg/celestia-app/blob/3473000a9ff04fccfbba83929711fe11643b782c/app/process_proposal.go#L113).
 Given that 2/3 of validators can collude and break this consensus rule, we want a fraud-proof to inform light clients of violations of this rule.
 If we assume that we have this fraud-proof then we can use the check in `ProcessProposal` to our advantage for an optimistic blob size independent inclusion proof.

 ## Blob size independent inclusion proof - PFB inclusion proof

-Instead of proving the Merkle proof over all subtree roots over the blob we create a Merkle proof over the PFB transaction as it includes the commitment already.
-Therefore this proof will include the shares where the PFB transaction lies in the Celestia square plus the inclusion proof of those shares to the `DataRoot`.
+A PFB transaction inclusion proof proves that a PFB transaction was included in a block.
+A PFB transaction inclusion proof contains the shares that have the PFB transaction and the inclusion proof that proves those shares are present in a Merkle tree with root `DataRoot`.
+Note that a PFB transaction inclusion proof does not scale with the size of the blob it pays for because the blob was separated from the PFB transaction before being written to the data square.
+In other words, a PFB transaction inclusion proof is blob size independent.

 The verifier could do the following steps:

-- Verify that the namespaceID is the transaction namespaceID (i.e. `namespace.ID{0, 0, 0, 0, 0, 0, 0, 1}`).
-We have to do this so we don't accidentally verify a blob share that looks like a PFB transaction
+1. Verify that the namespaceID is the transaction namespaceID (i.e. `namespace.ID{0, 0, 0, 0, 0, 0, 0, 1}`).
+A verifier must do this to avoid accidentally interpreting a blob share as a transaction share.
-- Unserialize the PFB transaction
+2. Deserialize all shares that contain the relevant PFB transaction
-- Verify the signatures
+3. Verify that the PFB transaction signatures are valid
-- Verify the given commitment matches the commitment in the header
+4. Verify the commitment in the PFB transaction matches the commitment that the verifier has

 Optional if you have the whole blob: